-There are two avenues by which truckers may complete their training.
+There are two avenues by which truck drivers may complete their training.
 One is a CDL (Commercial Driver’s License) school, and the other is training provided through the company for which one plans to work.
-We at Armada Trucking would like to offer some information to help compare the two avenues through which one ends up with a CDL and a great trucking job.

-CDL schools will require your tuition payment up front, so if you’re short on cash, this might not be the route for you.
-If you can come up with the cash up front, however, financial assistance is available and your future, well-paid trucking job will enable you to pay the money back quickly.
+CDL schools will require your tuition payment upfront, so if you’re short on cash, this might not be the route for you.
+However, if you can come up with the money upfront, financial assistance is available, and your future, well-paid trucking job will enable you to pay the money back quickly.